 Common Prescription Medication Classes

-No matter the potency of the drugs you’re taking, if you’re abusing prescription medications, you need to stop.
-We can help.
-At Black Bear Lodge, we offer a comprehensive treatment program for both addiction and mental illness.
+It doesn’t matter how potent your medications are if you are not using them correctly.
+Black Bear Lodge offers an evidence-based treatment program for both substance use and emotional wellness.
 We can help you break your reliance on prescription drugs, and we can work to give you your life back.
 Please call, and our admissions coordinators can tell you more.